Scaling Laws for Online Advertisement Retrieval: Scaling Laws of Budget and Revenue

 \section{Scaling Laws of Budget and Revenue}

-In this section, we verify whether MLPs exhibit scaling laws in the context of online advertisement retrieval, as described in Section~\ref{sec:background}.
-We present a lightweight and effective paradigm for identifying the scaling laws of computation budget and revenue.
-In sub-section~\ref{sec:r_div_r_star}, we introduce $R/R^*$, a carefully designed offline metric that is highly linearly correlated with online revenue.
-In sub-section~\ref{sec:bnsl_scaling_law}, we demonstrate that MLPs exhibit a scaling law between FLOPs and the offline metric $R/R^*$.
-In sub-section~\ref{sec:flops_to_computation_cost}, we propose two computation cost analysis schemes based on model size parameters.
-Considering the clear relationship between model size parameters and FLOPs, we can approximately determine the expected computing cost and revenue benefits when the model is deployed online with the above work.
+In this section, \textbf{we present a lightweight paradigm for identifying the scaling laws of computation budget (namely, machine cost) and revenue}.
+We also verify whether MLP~\citep{mlp1958}, DSSM~\citep{dssm2013}, and Transformer~\citep{vaswani2017attention} exhibit scaling laws in the context of online advertisement retrieval.
+In sub-section~\ref{sec:r_div_r_star}, we first introduce $R/R^*$, a carefully designed offline metric that is highly linearly correlated with online revenue.
+In sub-section~\ref{sec:bnsl_scaling_law}, we then demonstrate that DSSMs, MLPs, and Transformers exhibit a broken neural scaling law~\citep{bnsl2022} between FLOPs and the offline metric $R/R^*$.
+In sub-section~\ref{sec:flops_to_computation_cost}, we finally propose a simulation algorithm to estimate machine cost based on model size parameters.
+Leveraging the $R/R^*$ metric, the observed scaling laws, and the cost simulation algorithm, we are able to reliably estimate online machine costs and revenue gains from offline model configurations.